Dolmant/LWEB/readme.txt

-run gruntfile (run 'grunt watch') to autocompile your js run some sort of scss compiler to do the css automatically
+run gruntfile (run 'grunt watch') to autocompile your js scss compiler needs ruby and sass gem install sass on the ruby command line